christianwgd/django-bootstrap-icons/README.md

 * django-bootstrap-icons 0.6.2 (June 2021): Add icon cache to avoid multiple redering of same icon (#5)
 * django-bootstrap-icons 0.6.3 (June 2021): Add a configuration option what to display if icons are not found.
 * django-bootstrap-icons 0.6.4 (July 2021): Improve error handling for custom icons
+* django-bootstrap-icons 0.7.0 (October 2021): Update default bootstrap icons CDN to version 1.6.0
-* django-bootstrap-icons 0.7.0 (October 2021): Update default bootstrap icons CDN to version 1.6.1
+* django-bootstrap-icons 0.7.1 (October 2021): Update default bootstrap icons CDN to bugfix version 1.6.1

 ## Migration from 0.2